Phelps Stokes Fund

 The Phelps Stokes Fund (PS) is a nonprofit fund established in 1911 by the will of New York philanthropist Caroline Phelps Stokes, a member of the Phelps Stokes family.
 Created as the Trustees of Phelps Stokes Fund, it connects emerging leaders and organizations in Africa and the Americas with resources to help them advance social and economic development.

 Some organizations Phelps Stokes has influenced or supported the founding of are UNCF, the Booker Washington Agricultural and Industrial Institute (BWI), the American Indian College Fund, the American Indian Higher Education Consortium, the Jackie Robinson Foundation, and the Association of Black American Ambassadors.

 Phelps Stokes has contributed to education in the U.S. South and British colonial Africa.

 The Phelps Stokes Fund may be no longer active or terminated.
-Either the organization hasn't filed a Form 990 in many years and appears to no longer be active, or they marked in their most recent Form 990 that they have closed down.
+Either the organization has not filed a Form 990 in many years and appears to no longer be active, or they marked in their most recent Form 990 that they have closed down.